-this is the information page on what binding styles serve what purpose in commercial printing
+Which binding styles serve what purposes in Australia commercial magazine printing

-So, you’re not sure which binding method best suits your needs.
-Well, the good news is you wouldn’t be the only person in that position.
-We have added this page to try and clean up some of the confusion surrounding book binding.
-While you are more than welcome to call us at any point in time, in the below text we has described each book binding method, demonstrated where it should be used and added a link in the headlines so you can deferrer away from the page and look at one book binding method at a time.
+So, you’re not sure which magazine binding method best suits your magazine printing needs.
+Well, the good news is you wouldn’t be the only one.
+We have added this page to try and clean up some of the confusion surrounding magazine binding; a while you are more than welcome to call us at any point in time, in the below we have described each magazine binding method, explain where they should be used and have added the links in each headlines so you can deferrer away from this magazine binding page and look at one any one magazine binding method at a time.

 How should you choose between different binding styles?

 There's no need to guess.
-Our dedicated print team will look at your quantity, size and purpose and advise you on which binding process is best suited to your magazine printing needs.
-Our magazine print Account Managers can help you determine if Perfect Binding, PUR Binding or Saddle Stitching is the right binding process for you.
+Our dedicated magazine print team will look at your magazine printing quantity, size and the purpose and advise you on which binding process is best suited to your magazine printing needs.
+Our Magazine Print Account Managers can help you determine if Perfect Binding, PUR Binding or Saddle Stitching Magazine Binding is the best magazine binding process for you.

-If you're considering making an order, the best thing to do is to contact our team here with any questions and we'll come back to you same day for a chat..
+If you're considering magazine printing, the best thing to do is contact us with any questions you may have and we'll come back to you same day for a detailed conversation.

 Perfect binding and burst binding both present well, but are not suitable for heavy wear usages.
 They are useful for quality periodicals, school yearbooks, light use catalogues and other types of general usage publications.
 They are normally used for publications of 64 pages or more.

-Saddle stitching, also known as book stapling, is one of the most cost efficient binding methods available to fasten books.
-It's fast, economical and ideal for smaller publications and booklets.
-The pages are secured through the centre-fold by wire staples, allowing the book to open flat.
-The number of pages that can be stitched depends on how thick the paper is, although as a general rule 48 pages is the maximum advisable number of pages for a saddle stitched magazine.
+Saddle stitching, also known as book stapling, is one of the most cost efficient binding methods available to fasten books and magazines.
+It's fast, economical and ideal for smaller publications.
+Saddle stitch pages are secured through the centre-fold by two wire staples, allowing the magazine to lay completely flat.
+The page count for saddle stitched magazines depends on how thick the paper is, although as a general rule, 72 pages is the maximum advisable page count for a saddle stitch magazine.

-It's also interesting to note, that saddle stitched magazine need to have a page count in a multipul of 4, so that there is a spine fold for the staple to fasten.
+It's also interesting to note, that saddle stitched magazine need a number of pages in a multipul of 4, so that there is a spine fold for the staple to fasten.
 We'd be pleased to advise you on soft cover options and whether saddle stitching is the best solution for binding your magazine...

 If your soft cover magazine is going to be very thick, or it needs to survive constant usage or extreme climatic conditions, you may require PUR binding.
 PUR binding uses a special high tach adhesive called Polyurethane Reactive Adhesive, and while this process is more expensive, it will provide a binding many times stronger than standard perfect binding.